 Motor vehicle accidents are the leading cause of death for 16 to 19 year olds.
 Each year, nearly 450,000 teenagers are injured in car accidents, and of those killed, about 63% are drivers.
 As novice drivers, teens lack the driving experience required to identify and respond to hazards on the road.
 They are also more likely than adults to take chances, succumb to peer pressures, drive emotionally, and overestimate their abilities.
 Though teens drive under the influence less often than adults, their crash risks are higher than adults when they do.

-Pediatricians across the state support AB 63 (Frazier).
-We thank you for your leadership on behalf of the health and well-being of children, youth, and families in California.
+California pediatricians respectfully request that you sign AB 63 (Frazier) into law.
+We thank you for your public service and leadership on behalf of the health and well-being of children, youth, and families in California.

 Jacques Corriveau, M.D., Fellow of the American Academy of Pediatrics